 A recent report released by the California Department of Food and Agriculture forecasted additional economic harm due to the effects of this year’s drought.
 Major declines in agricultural production are causing harm to families, communities and the state as a whole due to the lack of reliable water supply.

-Drastic Conditions Harming Valley Businesses and Families
+Drastic Conditions Harming Valley Businesses and Families (PDF)

 May 2014 – Fact Sheet by CA Farm Water Coalition